justinlovinger/tag/README.md

 Note: this utility is in the middle of a major rewrite, including breaking changes to syntax.
-See `pre-metadata` for the old and stable version.
+See `0.0.0` for the old and stable version.

 # Tag